The Best Budget Backpacking Packs

 Best Mountaineering Pack on a Budget

-If you need a pack to bag technical peaks or for overnight ski tours, the Black Diamond Speed 40 offers the best bang for your buck.
+If you need a pack to bag technical peaks or for overnight ski tours, the Black Diamond Speed 50 offers the best bang for your buck.
 A classic "tube with shoulder straps" design, this model features creative solutions to alpine demands.
-It's small (40L) and streamlined without unnecessary straps and buckles to snag on rocks and branches.
+It's simple and streamlined without unnecessary straps and buckles to snag on rocks and branches.
 Yet it still holds a bear canister, and it can get quite big.
-Our testers increased the volume to over 60 liters when utilizing the extension collar.
-When you want to strip down your pack, the lid, lid straps, frame sheet, and hip belt all detach, shedding a whole pound of weight and increasing mobility and harness access when climbing.
-The removable frame sheet can double as a bivy pad.
+Our testers increased the volume to 52 liters when utilizing the extension collar.
 With technical gear in mind, it's a breeze to attach skis, crampons, and ice axes, and we like the gear loops on the hip belt as well.
 A clam opening provides wide access.
+Perhaps our favorite part of this pack is that it can adapt to a wide range of activities, from daytime cragging to multi-day technical trips in the backcountry.

 Minimal, streamlined design